-Greenhouse gases are gases in the earth’s atmosphere that trap heat.
+Greenhouse gases (also known as GHGs) are gases in the earth’s atmosphere that trap heat.

 But human activities are changing earth's natural greenhouse effect with a dramatic increase in the release of greenhouse gases.
 Scientists agree greenhouse gases are the cause of global warming and climate change.

-Since the Industrial Revolution of the late 1700s and early 1800s, humans have been releasing larger quantities of greenhouse gases into the atmosphere.
-That amount has increased dramatically in the past century, with the knock-on effect of global warming.
+Since the Industrial Revolution, humans have been releasing larger quantities of greenhouse gases into the atmosphere.
+In the past century that amount has increased dramatically, with the knock-on effect of global warming.
 Global temperatures have accelerated in the past 30 years and are now the highest since records began.

 The group of gases detailed above are naturally produced, but their increasing atmospheric concentration is man-made.